virtual/LS-Pro-React-III/README.md

 	* propTypes
 	* .map()
 	* setInterval and setTimeout
-	* setState - setState with a callback function and setState with an object passed in

 2. Fork and clone this repo.
 When you need to commit use the following commands.